 Subsequent to the completion of Boulevard Business Park and Boulevard Service Apartment, the Group launched this project in the 4th quarter of 2017.
+In view of the current economic slowdown in the Country, the management will review the project by phases and do all the necessary to facilitate relaunch of the project.
 This project is located at Seksyen 13, Shah Alam, adjacent to the Kelab Golf Sultan Abdul Aziz Shah and measuring approximately 5.25 acres.
-It comprises of three blocks of 15 storey apartments and 5 units of shops and will be supported by approximately 819 parking bays.
+It comprises three blocks of 15 storey apartments and 5 units of shops and will be supported by approximately 819 parking bays.